European Union funding

 - Demonstrate feasible operation of 100 MW-scale electrolysis and the use of produced hydrogen in an application valorising its renewable character

-- Technical assessment and best practices
+- Conduct technical assessment and best practices

-- Evaluation of other ecological and societal benefits
+- Evaluate potential ecological and societal benefits

 Operational and environmental